 Feedback from the tests

-Secondly, we will send home short reports with Progress Statements on which are a comparison of how students have done compared to students with a similar starting point.
+Secondly, we will send home short reports with Progress Statements on which are a comparision of how students have done compared to students with a similar starting point.
 These are useful to see how well students are progressing and also how much effort is being made in each subject area.

 The Progress Tests generate information on how the students are doing in the subject.
 The results are one of many contributing factors to setting and set movements.